Fake Accounts, Fake Content and Staying One Step Ahead

 Signs a Review Might Be Fake

-Some accounts show luxury lifestyles that are not real.
-They may use:
+Some social media accounts create lifestyles that are not completely real.

 AI generated backgrounds